Retention Policy

 To switch to managing retention using Postgres partitions, you need to run:

-To switch back from managing retention using Postgres partitions, you need to run:
+To switch back from managing retention using Postgres partitions, you can un-partition all of them at the same time by running:

 Was this page helpful?